In August 2020, we received the funding from Awards for All to help get older people digitally literate and physically fit!

 - Providing tablets with data to cohorts- and also supporting them in their digital training.

-- Getting people active- by uploading and streaming a variety of exercise classes, from yoga to zumba.
+- Getting people active- by uploading and streaming a variety of exercise classes, from yoga.

 - Tackling social isolation- creating a community around the classes, and facilitating ‘Zoom cafes’ for a natter once he class is finished.